 Send bailiffs to collect payment

-If the debt isn’t paid, the bailiff will visit the person’s home or business, to see if anything could be sold to pay the debt.
+The bailiff will ask for payment within 7 days.
+If the debt isn’t paid, the bailiff will visit the debtor’s home or business to see if anything can be sold to pay the debt.

 Get money deducted from wages

 You can ask the court to take money from the debtor’s wages to pay the debt.
 They do this by sending an order to the debtor’s employer.